streamlit/docs/content/streamlit-cloud/troubleshooting.md

 ### After deploying my private-repo app, I received an email from GitHub saying a new public key was added to my repo.
 Is this expected?

 **This is the expected behavior**.
-When you try to deploy an app that lives in a private repo, Streamlit Cloud needs to get access to that repo somehow.
+When you try to deploy an app that lives in a private repo, Streamlit Community Cloud needs to get access to that repo somehow.
 For this, we create a read-only [GitHub Deploy Key](https://docs.github.com/en/free-pro-team@latest/developers/overview/managing-deploy-keys#deploy-keys) then access your repo using a public SSH key.
 When we set this up, GitHub notifies admins of the repo that the key was created as a security measure.

 ### What happens when a user's permissions change on GitHub?